 SCCA, Fred Hutchinson Cancer Research Center, UW Medicine, and Seattle Children’s form the only NCI-designated comprehensive cancer center in the Northwest.
 This group of organizations is one of the top-funded cancer centers in the country.

-In 2011, over 300 oncologists, surgeons, radiation oncologists, and many other clinicians treated over 5,500 patients for many types of cancers including leukemia, lymphoma, breast, prostate, lung, and colon cancer.
+In 2012, more than 300 oncologists, surgeons, radiation oncologists, and many other clinicians treated over 5,500 patients for many types of cancers including leukemia, lymphoma, breast, prostate, lung, and colon cancer.
 SCCA patients have access to the latest cancer treatments including stem cell and bone marrow transplantation, gene therapy, high-dose chemotherapy, radiation therapy, immunotherapy, minimally invasive surgical techniques, and other specialized therapies.
 SCCA has five clinical care sites: an outpatient clinic on the Hutchinson Center campus, a pediatric inpatient unit at Seattle Children’s, an adult inpatient unit at UW Medical Center, a medical oncology clinic at EvergreenHealth, and medical and radiation oncology clinics at UW Medicine’s Northwest Hospital & Medical Center.
 Additionally, proton therapy services are provided at SCCA Proton Therapy, A Procure Center.
 If overnight hospital stays are necessary, adult patients go to UWMC and pediatric patients go to Seattle Children’s.

 Seattle Cancer Care Alliance (SCCA) unites doctors from Fred Hutchinson Cancer Research Center, UW Medicine, and Seattle Children’s in one world-class treatment center.
 SCCA was incorporated in 1998 as a separate, jointly governed non-profit that includes the cancer programs of the three partners.
 Each partner has equal ownership of SCCA.
 Dr. Fred Appelbaum is the Executive Director of SCCA.
 SCCA's purpose is to provide state-of-the-art, patient and family centered care; support the conduct of cancer clinical research and education; enhance access to improved cancer interventions; and advance the standard of cancer care regionally and beyond.